ruimmpires/homeFW/README.md

 ```
 source="tcp:514" "systemstats DATE" host=rpi2 | timechart avg(CPU) avg(RAM) avg(HDD)
 ```
+**Note: the CPU of RaspberryPi 2 gets to 100% everytime the crontab runs.**

 ##  5th iteration - reduce ssh attacks with fail2ban
 fail2ban is a simple tool that by analyzing logs, discovers repeated failed authentication attempts and automatically sets firewall rules to drop traffic originating from the offender’s IP address.